 TO: Long-Term Care Facilities

 FROM: Elizabeth Daake Kelley, MBA, MPH,

 Director, Bureau of Health Care Safety and Quality

 SUBJECT: Update to Caring for Long-Term Care Residents during the COVID-19 Response

-DATE: June 18, 2021
+DATE: December 15, 2021

 The Massachusetts Department of Public Health (DPH) recognizes that providing care for individuals seeking treatment for Coronavirus Disease 2019 (COVID-19) may prove to be especially challenging for health care practitioners and facilities.
-As part of ongoing statewide activities to address COVID-19 cases, DPH is issuing this memorandum to long-term care facilities for admitting residents and caring for residents with presumed or confirmed COVID-19 to help mitigate the spread of COVID-19.
-This update replaces the May 24, 2021 version and removes the requirement to don eye protection in resident care areas and quarantine new admissions given the low rates of community transmission.
+In consideration of continued increasing indicators of community transmission and in recognition of increasing community transmission including emergence of variants of SARS-CoV2, DPH is issuing this memorandum to long-term care facilities for admitting residents and caring for residents with presumed or confirmed COVID-19 to help mitigate the spread of COVID-19.
+This update replaces the September 24, 2021 version and provides clarifications to placement of new admissions and cohorting.

 All rest homes and nursing homes must be prepared to care for COVID-19 positive residents.
 Residents infected with COVID-19 may vary in severity from lack of symptoms to mild or severe symptoms.
 Symptoms may be mild and not require admission to a hospital.
-All facilities are expected to follow the infection prevention and control practices recommended by DPH and the Centers for Disease Control and Prevention (CDC).
+All facilities are expected to follow the infection prevention and control practices recommended by DPH.